MirageNet/Mirage/doc/docs/guides/game-objects/pickup-drop-child.md

 Now that we can equip the items, we need a way to drop the current item into the world as a networked item.
 Remember that, as child art, the item prefabs have no networking components on them at all.

-First, let's add one more Input to the Update method above, and a `CmdDropItem` method:
+First, let's add one more Input to the Update method above and a `CmdDropItem` method:

 ``` cs
 void Update()